-The theatrical cut of the film had lame humor, weak character exploration, and choppy scene structure that were easy enough to overlook in the name of “It’s just a superhero film.”
+The film's theatrical cut had lame humor, weak character exploration, and choppy scene structure that were easy enough to overlook in the name of “It’s just a superhero film.”
 Snyder has managed to correct the majority of the wrongs committed by Whedon, but there are still significant areas of Justice League that I personally take issue with.

-I fundamentally have longstanding issues with Snyder’s approach to Superman, something that I have been largely able to come to terms with since Batman v Superman.
+I fundamentally have longstanding issues with Snyder’s approach to Superman, something that I have been largely able to understand since Batman v Superman.
 In isolation, “evil” Superman works in the comics, but it has been poorly developed in Snyder’s films.
-Superman is a symbol of hope, and while I do love Henry Cavill as Superman, I have never felt very hopeful about the characterization in the films.
+In addition, Superman is a symbol of hope, and while I do love Henry Cavill as Superman, I have never felt very hopeful about the characterization in the films.
 Even still, with an extended cut of Justice League, Superman is still used solely as a weapon.

 Some of my favorite moments from the theatrical release were preserved, most of which revolve around Bruce Wayne.
-Ben Affleck is phenomenal as the Batman and I am glad that Snyder was able to give audiences a broader look at his portrayal of the character, even if we may not see him again in the future.
+Ben Affleck is phenomenal as Batman, and I am glad that Snyder could give audiences a broader look at his portrayal of the character, even if we may not see him again in the future.
 Affleck brings a particular nuance to the character that feels authentic to the collective representation of Bruce Wayne in film.
 I still love his delivery of the “I’m rich” and “I bought the bank” lines.

 Additionally, Cyborg is given a more substantial storyline, redeeming the mistakes made by Whedon’s interpretation of the character.
 He is given time to explore his new reality as Cyborg and is subsequently given the time to grieve his losses.
 I hope that with Snyder’s Justice League, Warner Bros. will reconsider Fisher’s place within the franchise.
 He deserves a standalone film and inclusion in the upcoming Flash film.